Grenada – Forward Ever

 The Importance of the Grenada Revolution

-Before its sighting by that well known charity benefactor, Christopher Columbus, in 1498 Grenada was inhabited by the Caribs, who had invaded and killed the previous inhabitant, the Arawaks.
+Before its sighting in 1498 by that well known charity benefactor, Christopher Columbus, Grenada was inhabited by the Caribs, who had invaded and killed the previous inhabitant, the Arawaks.
 The name given to Grenada by the Arawaks was believed to be Ciboney.
 The Caribs resisted European domination for more than one hundred years after being sighted by Columbus.